Robust Representation Learning in Masked Autoencoders: Related Work

 \subsection{\textbf{Masked image modelling}}

 Masked Image Modeling (MIM) aims to reconstruct missing regions of an image from a corrupted input.
 Early approaches, such as Stacked Denoising Autoencoders \cite{DAE} treated MIM primarily as a denoising problem.
 With the advent of Vision Transformer \cite{dosovitskiy2020image}, MIM evolved into a token-prediction paradigm analogous to BERT \cite{bert}, in which an image is partitioned into patches and processed as a sequence.
 Models like BEiT \cite{beit2022}, MAE \cite{mae2021}, SimMIM \cite{simmim2022} adopt this formulation.
 BEiT uses discrete tokens generated by a dVAE tokenizer \cite{dvae}, while MAE and SimMIM demonstrate that reconstruction from raw pixels alone can produce strong representations.
 Context Autoencoders \cite{CAE} further extend this idea by combining masked representation prediction with masked patch reconstruction in the encoded feature space.
 Finally, iBOT \cite{ibot} jointly learns a tokenizer via self-distillation over masked patch tokens and class tokens, allowing the model to acquire semantically meaningful representations.
 A key insight across these works is that vision benefits from higher masking ratios than language: images exhibit strong spatial redundancy, and heavy masking creates a challenging prediction problem that encourages the model to learn global structure rather than rely on local image statistics \cite{mae2021}.

-MAE encodes only the visible patches in the encoder, introducing mask tokens only at the decoder stage.
-This design substantially reduces the computational overhead of the encoder and makes MAE sufficiently scalable.
-Despite extreme masking during pretraining, MAE learns representations that transfer effectively to classification tasks~\cite{mae2021}, motivating a closer examination of its internal representations.
+MAE encodes only visible patches in the encoder, introducing mask tokens only at the decoder stage.
+This design reduces the computational overhead of the encoder and makes MAE sufficiently scalable.
+Despite heavy masking during pretraining, MAE learns representations that transfer effectively to classification tasks~\cite{mae2021}, motivating a closer examination of its internal representations.